Back to Blog

 Outsourcing

-Agency vs Freelancer vs In-House: Which Actually Costs Less?
+Agency vs Freelancer vs In-House: Which Actually Costs Less in 2026?

 Every founder building a software product faces the same decision: who builds it?
 You can hire freelancers, engage an agency, or build an in-house team.
 Each path has its advocates, and each has real trade-offs that go far beyond the sticker price.